ibm-cloud-docs/image-templates/image_cloud-init.md

 2. From the list of templates, click the image template name that you want to update.
 3. On the Image Template Details page, select the **Enabled** checkbox under the **Cloud Init** heading, and click **Update**.

-## Work with a standard image created from a cloud-init provisioned virtual server
+## Work with an image template created from a cloud-init provisioned virtual server

 Cloud-init typically only runs once.
-However, if you provision a virtual server from a cloud-init enabled image and subsequently create a standard image template from that virtual server, the UUID is recorded.
-If that standard image template is used to create another virtual server, cloud-init runs again.
+However, if you provision a virtual server from a cloud-init enabled image and subsequently create an image template from that virtual server, the UUID is recorded.
+If that image template is used to create another virtual server, cloud-init runs again.

 ## Create image templates that are cloud-init enabled